Markus White: Professional career

-Washington Redskins
+Washington Redskins (first stint)

-White was drafted in seventh round of the 2011 NFL Draft by the Washington Redskins.
+White was selected 224th overall in the seventh round of the 2011 NFL draft by the Washington Redskins.
 He was converted from a defensive end to an outside linebacker along with fellow rookie Ryan Kerrigan.
 He was made the third-string left outside linebacker behind fellow rookie Ryan Kerrigan and Lorenzo Alexander.
 At the end of the 2011 season, White played a total of two games primarily on special teams.

 During the 2012 preseason, White suffered a fractured rib and bruised kidney at practice on August 16.
 He was released on August 31 for final roster cuts before the start of the 2012 season.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 On September 3, 2012, White signed with the practice squad of the Tampa Bay Buccaneers.

 Washington Redskins (second stint)

 On September 18, 2012, White was claimed by the Redskins from the practice squad of the Tampa Bay Buccaneers, after the season-ending injury of fellow linebacker Brian Orakpo.
 He was released on October 9, 2012, to make room on the roster for Mario Addison.